aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xml-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XML to XLSB in C++ Applications" h2="Convert XML to XLSB in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Converting XML to XLSB in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLSB.
+<h2>Why to Convert</h2>

+XML (Extensible Markup Language) is a popular data interchange format used to store and transport data.
+It is a text-based format that is both human-readable and machine-readable.
+XLSB (Excel Binary File Format) is a binary file format used by Microsoft Excel.
+It is a compressed version of the XLSX file format and is used to reduce the size of the file.
+Converting XML to XLSB can be beneficial in many ways.
+It can help reduce the size of the file, making it easier to store and transport.
+It can also help improve the performance of the application as XLSB files are faster to process than XML files.

+<h2>How Aspose.Total helps for xml to xlsb conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that can help developers convert XML to XLSB in C++.
+It includes Aspose.PDF for C++, Aspose.Cells for C++, and other libraries that can help developers automate their file format conversion tasks.
+With Aspose.Total for C++, developers can easily export XML to XLSX in the first step and then convert XLSX to XLSB in the second step.
+Aspose.PDF for C++ provides a simple API that can be used to export XML to XLSX.
+Aspose.Cells for C++ provides a powerful Spreadsheet Programming API that can be used to convert XLSX to XLSB.
+With Aspose.Total for C++, developers can quickly and easily convert XML to XLSB in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}